jefferyq2/ae5-rstudio/README.md

 built upon the existing one, the disk space required to hold the new image will be minimal.

+1. (Optional) if you wish to create a customized R environment for RStudio to start with, follow the directions in Step 1a below.
-1. Log into the master node using an account with `sudo`/`gravity` access.
+2. Log into the master node using an account with `sudo`/`gravity` access.
-2. Create a directory visible within Gravity; e.g., `/opt/anaconda/rstudio`
+3. Create a directory visible within Gravity; e.g., `/opt/anaconda/rstudio`
-3. Copy the contents of this repository to this directory.
+4. Copy the contents of this repository to this directory, including any `environment.yml` file created in Step 1a.
-4. By default, the build process will download the RStudio-Server RPM package from the following URL:
+5. By default, the build process will download the RStudio-Server RPM package from the following URL:
    ```
    https://download2.rstudio.org/server/centos6/x86_64/rstudio-server-rhel-1.2.1335-x86_64.rpm